Mackenzie George

-Mackenzie Marie George (born March 10, 1999) is an American professional women's soccer player who plays as a forward for USL Super League club Carolina Ascent FC.
+Mackenzie Marie George (born March 10, 1999) is an American professional soccer player who plays as a forward for USL Super League club Carolina Ascent.
+She played college soccer for the Cal Poly Mustangs and the Tennessee Volunteers.

 Early life

 George attended and graduated from Woodcreek High School in Roseville, California.
 George was one of 24 players invited to a USWNT U-19 camp in May 2018.

 College career

 Cal Poly Mustangs

 George began her college soccer career at Cal Poly, where she played and started in all 19 games as a freshman.
 She earned the 2018 Big West Conference Freshman of the Year award.

 Tennessee Volunteers

 George transferred to the University of Tennessee in her sophomore year.
 During the 2020 season, George scored a brace against in-state rivals, Vanderbilt, in the quarterfinals of the 2020 SEC Tournament but would go on to eventually lose 2–4.

 In 2021, George played a key role in Tennessee's 8–2–0 conference season while winning the SEC East division in back to back seasons.
 George also contributed to Tennessee's victory in the 2021 SEC tournament, Tennessee's first title since 2008.
 Tennessee qualified for the 2021 NCAA tournament, their first appearance since 2018.
 Tennessee made it to the Round of 16, but lost 0–3 against Michigan State.

 In 2022, Tennessee went 7–2–1 in conference play, losing to Georgia in the SEC Tournament quarterfinals.
 Tennessee's season ended in the first round of the NCAA Tournament with a loss to Xavier in double overtime.